SourceCodeBackup/ProgrammingEqualsPlusPlusAlgorithms/README.md

-ProgrammingEqualsPlusPlusAlgorithms
+"Programming = ++ Algorithms" book
 ===================================

-All code snippets from the "Programming = ++ Algorithms" book (http://www.programirane.org/)
+Unofficial repository for the "Programming = ++ Algorithms" book and all code snippets (http://www.programirane.org/)